PvPClt/project/album_en.md

 #OrthodoxMilitaryPutinism
                                 👻

-## 48. PARABLE OF THE FISHERMAN AND THE PATRIARCH: FAITH FOR THE POOR, YACHTS FOR THE RICH
+## 48. PARABLE OF FISHERMAN AND PATRIARCH: FAITH FOR POOR, YACHTS FOR RICH

 ![](Images/En_Album_48.jpg)

-The Patriarch of All Russia stands on the bow of his luxurious yacht.
-Nearby, in a shabby boat, sit two fishermen.
+Patriarch of All Russia on bow of his luxury yacht.
+Nearby, two fishermen in shabby boat.

 **Fisherman:**